-Ms. Milancy Harris is the Deputy Assistant Secretary of Defense (DASD) for Special Operations and Combating Terrorism (SO&CT).
-DASD Harris is responsible for developing policy guidance and to oversee the implementation of all DoD policies, strategies, and plans related to special operations and combating terrorism.
+Milancy Harris is the Deputy Assistant Secretary of Defense (DASD) for Irregular Warfare and Counterterrorism.
+DASD Harris is responsible for developing policy guidance and to oversee the implementation of all DoD policies, strategies, and plans related to irregular warfare and counterterrorism.

 From June 2019 through February 2021, Ms. Harris concentrated on technology governance and institution building, first at Facebook and then as a founding member of the leadership team at the Oversight Board, a first of its kind initiative to provide independent oversight over Facebook’s content moderation decisions.

 Ms. Harris previously spent 15 years with the U.S. Government focused on intelligence analysis and counterterrorism.
 From March 2017 to June 2019, she served as the Chief of Staff of the Directorate of Intelligence at the National Counterterrorism Center (NCTC), where she managed the operations of the Center’s largest directorate including personnel, strategic resource planning, and policy support.

 From 2015 to 2017, Ms. Harris served as a Director for Counterterrorism on the National Security Council (NSC) staff, where she was responsible for a range of law of war issues, including detainee affairs, hostage recovery, and counterterrorism transparency.
 Prior to joining the NSC, Ms. Harris served as the Deputy Director of the Emerging Issues Division at the Office of the Director of National Intelligence (ODNI).
 In that role, she served as a special advisor to the DNI on detention issues, represented ODNI during the White House’s 2015 Hostage Policy Review, and aided in the design of the interagency Periodic Review Board process.